 Despite the critical delays, the Australian said there is no backup plan and the games will take place in Rio.

-"The IOC has formed a special task force to try and speed up preparations, but the situation is critical on the ground," Coates told an Olympic forum in Australia.
-"The IOC has adopted a more hands-on role.
-It is unprecedented for the IOC, but there is no plan B. We are going to Rio."
+“The IOC has formed a special task force to try and speed up preparations but the situation is critical on the ground,” Coates told an Olympic forum in Sydney, outlining that construction delays are just part of the problem.
+“The IOC has adopted a more hands-on role.
+It is unprecedented for the IOC, but there is no plan B. We are going to Rio.”

 Brazil has also come under fire from football’s world governing body, FIFA, for long delays in construction of stadiums and other infrastructure and the overdue delivery of venues for the World Cup, which kicks off in June.
 Two years out from the 2016 Olympics, the situation on the construction front is just as bleak.

 “We have become very concerned.
 They are not ready in many, many ways,” Coates said.
 “And this is against a city that’s got social issues that also have to be addressed; a country that’s also trying to deal with the FIFA World Cup coming up in a few months.”

 The IOC released a statement trying to defuse the tension following Coates’ comments.

 It mentioned working “with our partners” in Rio on measures to “support the games,” including establishing joint task forces, a local construction manager and a high-level decision-making body “bringing together” the IOC, the government and all key partners of the project.

 The IOC said there would be more “regular visits” to Rio by executive director Gilbert Felli, the senior troubleshooter sent to the city last week as part of a series of actions to tackle the delays.